Aledon8/Aledon8/README.md

 ## 📈 What I Do
 - 🏗 Build web applications using Django and React.
-- 🎨 Design prototypes and user interfaces in Figma.
 - 🌐 Set up server environments, including Nginx, Webmin, and Apache2.
 - 📊 Work with MySQL and MariaDB databases.